 Ce projet a été rendu possible en partie grâce au gouvernement du Canada.

-The Playwright would like to thank the Frank Theatre, the UBC Research Based Theatre Lab, Zee Zee Theatre, the City of Vancouver, the Canada Council for the Arts, BC Arts Council, and Playwrights Theatre Centre.
+The Playwright would like to thank the Canada Council for the Arts, BC Arts Council, and Playwrights Theatre Centre.